-Handy little tool for calculating viewport-based clamped values.
+Handy little tool for calculating viewport-based clamped values for use in CSS.

 This calculator uses